 Setting up your hard drive for PS2 use

-Hook up your IDE drive to your computer in whatever manner you have.
+Hook up your IDE drive (or an alternative medium) to your computer in whatever manner you have.
 If you get an average size hard drive then you may find yourself swapping games a lot, so it may pay to get an IDE to USB conversion kit to reduce the hassle of connecting and disconnecting the drive.
 Once connected, open up WinHIIP as Administrator.

 We need to tell the tool which drive we will be working with, so click on Select Drive.